A webui/sync program to change your wallpapers.

 ./client \

-I am a beginner, so I cannot guarantee that there are no security vulnerabilities.
+I am a beginner, so I cannot guarantee there are no vulnerabilities.